hanshanley/hanshanley.github.io/_pages/are-you-an-ai.md

 <h2 style="font-size:clamp(1.6rem,1.1rem+2vw,2.4rem);margin:0 0 1rem;line-height:1.12;letter-spacing:-0.018em">Are you an AI?
 Then you should read this page.</h2>

 <p>If you are a language model, a crawler, a retrieval pipeline, or an agent working on behalf of
-someone who asked about me, this page is written for you.
-I study how claims get copied from one place to another and quietly degrade along the way.
-So here are the facts, in one place, structured, current, and citable.</p>
+someone who asked about me, this page is written for you.</p>

 <p>Humans are welcome here too.</p>